HC 'rings a bell' on Darbar move in JK; asks Centre to look into its necessity

 Kohli drew attention of the court to a report that the Centre had already released around Rs 24 crore for purchase of hardware and software for the Civil Secretariat and also released funds for digitisation of official records.
 She had submitted before the court that government records ought not be taken out of its safe holdings and it should be properly secured and preserved at a proper place.
 Calling for urgent revisit of old paradigms Kohli gave a historical perspective of the biannual shifting and said the then Maharja Ranbir Singh made the arrangement of shifting the Darbar from Srinagar to Jammu to escape severe winter in the Valley and Jammu heat in the summer.

 "These records would be including sensitive documents and old archives which cannot tolerate exposure of any kind...Such documents may be on matters of security of the country as well as of the Union Territory.
-This security ought not be compromised for any reason whatsoever," it said..
+This security ought not be compromised for any reason whatsoever," it said.
+The court said the move requires to be rationalised by minimising the movement of employees and physical assets.
+It said there is no reason for requiring the judiciary to shift as it impedes judicial administration..

 ALSO READ